 This piece was originally presented as the opening remarks to “Teaching and Learning with New Majority Students: Lessons Learned from the CUNY Humanities Alliance,” on May 3, 2018.
 A recap and video recording of the event is forthcoming.
 As a postdoctoral fellow with the CUNY Humanities Alliance, I’ve had the experience of seeing the […]

-Author’s Note: This is the first part in a two-part post on designing a research-based writing course that culminates in a final paper assignment.
+Author’s Note: This is the first part in a three-part series on designing a research-based writing course that culminates in a research paper assignment.
 In a recent post for this blog, I began to reflect on my experience of teaching “Writing the Research Paper,” a general education humanities course open to students who have taken at […]

 Last fall, I had the opportunity to teach “Writing the Research Paper” at LaGuardia Community College.
 The course is the third part of a composition sequence in LaGuardia’s English department (following ENG 101 and ENG 102, two courses in which students learn to write through the study of literature), and a general education course that […]